 The term "Renaissance Man," which is used today to describe someone who is talented in multiple fields, is derived from the Italian word "Uomo Universale," which means "universal man" and is often used to describe individuals like Leonardo da Vinci who thrived in multiple fields like art and science.

 Characteristics of the Renaissance

-Wilde said one of the most significant changes that occurred during the Renaissance was the "evolution of Renaissance humanism as a method of thinking … This new outlook underpinned so much of the world then and now."
+Wilde said one of the most significant changes that occurred during the Renaissance was the "evolution of Renaissance humanism as a method of thinking. … This new outlook underpinned so much of the world then and now."

-Wilde described Renaissance humanism as "attempts by man to master nature rather than develop religious piety."
+Renaissance humanism, Wilde said, involved "attempts by man to master nature rather than develop religious piety."
 Renaissance humanism looked to classical Greek and Roman texts to change contemporary thought, allowing for a new mindset after the Middle Ages.
 Renaissance readers understood these classical texts as focusing on human decisions, actions and creations, rather than unquestioningly following the rules set forth by the Catholic Church as "God's plan."

-Florence was the initial epicenter of Renaissance art but by the end of the 15thcentury, Rome had overtaken it.
+Florence was the initial epicenter of Renaissance art, but by the end of the 15th century, Rome had overtaken it.
 Pope Leo X (a Medici) ambitiously filled the city with religious buildings and art.
 This period, from the 1490s to the 1520s, is known as the High Renaissance.